-If your vehicle is damaged in an accident, whether it’s your fault or not, collision insurance is an optional coverage that helps pay the cost of repairing or replacing it.
-Usually, when you get in a covered accident, you’ll pay a deductible before the insurance kicks in, which is a set amount of money you choose when you build your policy.
+Collision insurance is an optional coverage that helps pay the cost of repairing or replacing your car after being damaged in an accident, whether it’s your fault or not.
+Usually, when you are involved in a covered accident, you’ll pay a collision insurance deductible, which is a set amount of money you will pay out-of-pocket prior to your insurance payment coverage.
+You choose a collision deductible when electing collision insurance coverage on your policy.
 Collisions involve anything from hitting another vehicle, to hitting an object, like a tree, guardrail or mailbox.

 What Does Collision Insurance Cover?

-If you get T-boned, rear-ended or side-swiped, or you do the same to someone else’s vehicle, collision coverage acts as an invisible shield to protect you financially.
+Basically, collision insurance is a coverage that helps pay to repair or replace your car if it’s damaged in an accident.
+If you get T-boned, rear-ended or side-swiped, or you do the same to someone else’s vehicle, collision coverage helps protect you financially from the expense of repairs.
 Or, let’s say you didn’t see that really gigantic tree behind you and you backed right into it.
 Collision coverage will help pay for the resulting gigantic dent.

 Is Collision Insurance Required?

-No state actually requires you to carry collision insurance, but if you have a loan on your car or if you lease it, your lender will typically require you to have collision coverage.
-However, if you own your car outright, collision coverage is optional.
+There are no states that actually requires you to carry collision insurance, but if you have a loan on your car or if you lease it, your lender will typically require you to have collision coverage.
+However, if you own your caroutright, collision coverage is optional.

-If you do own your vehicle and decide to forgo collision insurance, keep in mind, this coverage helps you avoid paying out-of-pocket for repairs that end up costing more than your deductible, and if your vehicle is completely totaled, you’d be covered for your loss.
+If you do own your vehicle and decide to forgo collision insurance, keep in mind, this coverage helps you avoid paying out of pocket for repairs that end up costing more than your deductible, and if your vehicle is completely totaled, you’d be covered for your loss.
 This could save you a lot of money and stress.
-You’ll feel more secure on the road knowing you’re protecting a dream you worked hard to make your own.
+You’ll feel more secure on the road knowing you’re protecting a dream you’ve worked hard to make your own.

-Though collision insurance protects you in many ways, there are some instances where it doesn’t cover your vehicle — don’t worry, in these cases, you can be covered under other additional coverages, which we conveniently list below.
+Though collision insurance protects you in many ways, there are some instances where it doesn’t cover your vehicle — don’t worry, you can be covered under these other additional coverages:

-Comprehensive coverage.
 Usually, collision insurance won’t cover damages to your vehicle that occur when it’s not being driven.
 Think storm damage, hail, falling objects, even theft and vandalism.
 This is where you’ll want to consider comprehensive coverage.
-Most lenders, whether you have a car loan or are leasing, will require you to have both collision and comprehensive coverage, which is why they are almost always sold together.
-Just think of these coverages as an invisible shield completely protecting your vehicle in case the unexpected happens.

-Bodily injury liability coverage.
-Collision coverage also doesn’t cover expenses related to bodily injury.
-For instance, if you cause a crash and injure someone in another vehicle, you’ll usually be covered with the bodily injury liability coverage of your auto insurance policy, and it may help pay for their medical bills.
+Collision coverage also doesn’t cover expenses related to bodily injury liability.
+For instance, if you cause a crash and injure someone in another vehicle, you’ll usually be covered with your auto insurance policy’s additional bodily injury liability coverage — and that can help pay for their medical bills.

-Medical expense coverage.
-Generally, medical expense coverage, may help pay for medical costs incurred from an auto accident.
-It can help cover medical expenses for you, your passengers and family members who may have been driving the vehicle at the time of the accident.
-It also may help cover you in the event you or a family member is injured in another car or injured as a pedestrian.
+And medical expense coverage also may help cover you in the event you or a family member is injured in another car or as a pedestrian.
 Remember, medical payments coverage actually extends to your passengers, where your health insurance does not.

-You can check out our auto insurance comparison guide to help you understand how customizing your auto insurance policy with the right coverages can protect you mile after mile.
+Check out our auto insurance comparison guide to help you understand how customizing your auto insurance policy with the right coverage can protect you mile after mile.

 When Do You Use a Collision Insurance Deductible?

-How high your collision insurance deductible is set is up to you, but keep in mind, the lower the deductible, the higher your monthly premium.
+How high your collision insurance deductible is set is up to you your choice, but keep in mind, the lower the deductible, the higher your monthly premium.
 And vice versa — the higher the deductible, the lower your monthly premium will be.

 Collision coverage is just one more way for you to gain peace of mind on the road.
 Talk with your American Family Insurance agent to find out how you can customize your auto insurance coverage to keep you driving safe, happy and protected.